VibhaCodes/devops-fat2/README.md

 1. Continuous Integration (CI)

-Continuous Integration is the practice where developers frequently merge their code changes into a shared repository.
-Each change triggers automated builds and tests, helping detect errors early, reducing integration conflicts, and ensuring the codebase remains in a deployable state.
+Continuous Integration is a practice where developers frequently merge their code changes into a shared repository.
+Each merge triggers an automated build and test process, ensuring errors are detected early, reducing integration issues, and maintaining a stable codebase.

 2. Continuous Delivery and Deployment (CD)

-Continuous Delivery ensures that software is always in a deployable state through automated testing and packaging.
-Continuous Deployment further automates the process by deploying every successful change to production without manual approval.
-Together, these practices reduce human error and accelerate release cycles.
+Continuous Delivery ensures that software is always releasable by automating testing and packaging processes.
+Continuous Deployment extends this by automatically releasing every successful change to production.
+Together, these practices improve reliability and accelerate software delivery.

 3. Infrastructure as Code (IaC)

-Infrastructure as Code involves managing and provisioning infrastructure using machine-readable configuration files instead of manual processes.
-Tools like Terraform, Ansible, and CloudFormation help maintain consistency across environments, reduce configuration drift, and automate deployments.
+Infrastructure as Code manages and provisions infrastructure using machine-readable configuration files.
+Tools such as Terraform, Ansible, and CloudFormation enable consistent environment setup, reduce configuration drift, and automate deployment processes across multiple environments.

 4. Version Control (Git)

-Git is a distributed version control system that helps track changes in code.
-It allows multiple developers to collaborate effectively, maintain history, revert to previous versions, and manage features through branching and merging.
-Git forms the foundation of modern CI/CD and DevOps practices.
+Git is a distributed version control system that tracks changes in source code.
+It allows multiple developers to collaborate effectively, supports branching and merging, maintains version history, and is essential for CI/CD pipelines and DevOps workflows.

 5. Containerization (Docker)

-Containerization packages an application and its dependencies in isolated environments called containers.
-Docker ensures the application runs the same across different environments, preventing compatibility issues and enabling efficient scaling, testing, and deployment.
+Containerization packages an application and its dependencies into isolated containers.
+Docker ensures consistent execution across development, testing, and production environments.
+It improves scalability, testing efficiency, and deployment reliability.

 2. How I Completed This Assignment

-To complete this DevOps FAT-2 assignment, I followed a structured approach:
+To complete this DevOps FAT-2 assignment, I followed these steps:

-Created a project folder on my system and opened it in a code editor.
+Created a project folder and opened it in a code editor.

-Created a Dockerfile that contains basic Linux operations such as updating packages, installing utilities, creating a directory, and writing a message into a file.
+Wrote a Dockerfile containing basic Linux operations such as updating packages, installing utilities, creating a directory, and writing a text message to a file.

-Built the Docker image using the Docker CLI and verified its successful creation.
+Built the Docker image using Docker commands and verified that the image was created successfully.

-Ran the Docker container to ensure that the directory, file creation, and output display commands executed correctly.
+Ran the Docker container to confirm that the Linux operations executed as expected.

-Logged in to DockerHub from the terminal and tagged the local image with my DockerHub username.
+Logged into DockerHub using the terminal and tagged my locally built image with my DockerHub username.

-Pushed the tagged image to my public DockerHub repository.
+Pushed the Docker image to my public DockerHub repository.

-Initialized Git in my project folder, staged all files, and committed them.
+Initialized Git in my project folder, added the files, and committed them.

-Created a new public GitHub repository and pushed all assignment files (Dockerfile and README.md).
+Created a public GitHub repository and pushed the Dockerfile and README.md to it.

-Documented the entire process, concepts, commands used, and learnings in this README file.
+Documented all concepts, steps, commands, and learnings in this README file.

-Below are the exact Docker and Git commands used during the assignment.
+The Docker and Git commands used during the process are listed below.

 Docker Commands Used
 docker build -t vibha-fat2 .